Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Convergence of the SCCs under rescaling

 \subsection{Convergence of the out-components that contain an ancestral surplus edge}

-In this subsection, we will prove that the components of $\hat{F}_n\left(\lfloor n^{2/3}t\rfloor\right)$ that contain an ancestral surplus edge converge under rescaling.
-Recall the definition of $(A_n(k),k\geq 1)$ from Subsection \ref{subsubsec.samplecandidates}, and recall that the components in $(\hat{F}_n(k),k\geq 1)$ that contain a non-trivial SCC correspond to the components in $(\hat{F}_n(k),k\geq 1)$ on which $(A_n(k),k\geq 1)$ increases.
+In this subsection, we will prove that the out-components that are explored up to time $O(n^{2/3})$ that contain an ancestral surplus edge converge under rescaling.
+Recall the definition of $(A_n(k),k\geq 1)$ from Subsection \ref{subsubsec.samplecandidates}, and recall that the out-components that contain a non-trivial SCC are the out-components on which $(A_n(k),k\geq 1)$ increases.
 Moreover, if $(A_n(k),k\geq 1)$ increases on a component, the law of the first increase time corresponds to the position of the tail of the first ancestral surplus edge in the component. \\ We first study the convergence of $(\hat{H}_n^\ell(k),k\geq 1)$ under rescaling.
-This is an extension of Theorem \ref{thm.convoutforest}. \begin{lemma} Let $(B_t, t\geq 0)$ be a Brownian motion, and define and Then,
+This is an extension of \cref{prop:convoutforest}.
+Recall that for $(B_t, t\geq 0)$ a standard Brownian motion, we defined